omniphx/forrest/README.md

     Forrest::searchLayouts('Account,Contact,Lead');

 #### Suggested Articles
 Returns a list of Salesforce Knowledge articles based on the a search query.
-Second parameter is used for additional options.Available for API verison 30.0 or later.
+Pass additional parameters into the second argument.
+Available for API verison 30.0 or later.

     Forrest::searchArticles('foo', [
         'language'=>'en',
         'channel'=>'App']);

 #### Suggested Queries
 Returns a list of suggested searches based on a search text query.
 Matches search queries that other users have performed in Salesforce Knowledge.
+Like Suggest Articles, additional parameters can be passed into the second argument.
 Available for API version 30.0 or later.

     Forrest::suggestedQueries('foo',['publishStatus'=>'Online']);